jrp244/byu-cs324/lab-shell-signals/README.md

  - In the child process:
    - Unblock signals by restoring the mask.
    - Run the executable in the context of the child process using `execve()`.
    - If the command is invalid, then print an error.
+The error that you print should match the format of that printed by the reference shell in the same cirumstances.
+See the [example](#non-existent-commands) above.
  - In the parent process:
    - Put the child process in its own process group, for which the group ID is the same as the process ID of the child process.
 You can use